miqqie/pp_skillmap_portal/intro_to_javascript.md

 welcome.style.display = 'none'; // hide the welcome message
 ```

-The jar still exists in memory — it's just invisible.
-Toggle it back with `'flex'` or `'block'`.
+> **What this does:** Sets the CSS `display` property of the element to `'none'`, which makes it invisible.
+The element still exists in memory — it's just not shown.
+You can bring it back any time with `'flex'` or `'block'`.

+---

 ### Types of DOM Interaction